 “If customer satisfaction is high, the customer service team can regularly send active customer leads to the sales team who are ready to be cross-sold, up-sold, or enrolled in a loyalty program.”

-Farmer comes to this conclusion: “A unified portal is the only way to have the customer service, sales, and marketing teams all on the same tab.
-If you haven’t started investing in a CXM yet, both in terms of time and money, you should start looking into it today.
+Farmer concludes: “A unified portal is the only way to have the customer service, sales, and marketing teams on the same tab.
+If you haven’t started investing in a CXM yet, both in terms of time and money, you should start looking into it today.”

 12. Use LinkedIn Sales Navigator